 Morrill Tariff Act, the highest import tax in U.S. history, which

-raised import taxes on Southerners from 20% to 40%.
+raised average import taxes on Southerners from 20% to

-Analysts see the Permanent Slavery Amendment passed by
+The Permanent Slavery Amendment passed by the U.S.

-the U.S. Congress and endorsed by Lincoln as a political
+Congress and endorsed by Lincoln was a political maneuver

-maneuver by the North to bring the Southern States back into
+by the North to bring the Southern States back into the Union

 Government and subsidize Northern business monopolies.

-If, as Lincoln claims, the issue for withdrawing from the Union
+If the issue for withdrawing from the Union was slavery, then

-was slavery, then the Southern States would immediately return
+the Southern States would have immediately returned to the

-to the Union and ratify this Constitutional Amendment and, of
+Union and ratified this Constitutional Amendment and, of

-But, because the issue to Southerners is self-government and
+But, because the issue to Southerners was oppressive taxes

 Further justifying the South's right to independence is the fact

-way race by only 39% of the popular vote (he did not receive
+four way race by only 39% of the popular vote (he did not

 During the Presidential Campaign, Abraham Lincoln had